v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 .. note:: ``switchToStates``,  ``setVariableValues``, ``triggerEvents`` and ``userDefinedActions``
           are empty by default.
 The user has to specify at least one action.

-For instance, if we want to execute some actions when the temperature becomes greater than 340 K we can write:
+For instance, to execute some actions when the temperature becomes greater than 340 K the following can be used:

 .. code-block:: python